 Once you have the numbers or at least have a rough idea on what targets you need to scrape, you’ll find it a lot easier to choose the right proxies or tools for your web scraping project.

 Choosing the right proxies for web scraping projects

 There are two main types of proxies: data center proxies and residential proxies.
 There is a lot of misconception going around that “residential proxies” are the best as it provides ultimate anonymity.
 All proxies provide anonymity online.
 What sort of proxies you need to buy depends solely on what web scraping project you will be doing.

 If you need proxies for, let’s say, a web scraping project like market research – data center proxies will be more than enough for you.
 These proxies are fast, stable, and most of all – a lot cheaper than residential proxies.
 However, if you want to scrape more challenging targets, let’s say for sales intelligence – residential proxies will be a better choice, as most websites are aware of such data gathering projects and getting blocked on such websites is a lot easier.
 With residential proxies, however, it will be harder to get blocked, due to their nature of looking like real IPs.

 To make things a little clearer, here’s a table of possible use-cases and best proxy solutions for each business case:

 |Brand protection||Ad verification|

 We have gone over how to use proxies for business in one of our articles already, but we left out three other use-cases, however.
-These include the earlier-mentioned sales intelligence, SEO monitoring, and product page intelligence.
+These include the earlier-mentioned projects based on web scraping like sales intelligence, SEO monitoring, and product page intelligence.
 Why so?
 Well, even though you can use proxies for these particular use-cases, you will find yourself struggling with one of the most common bottlenecks found in web scraping.
 Luckily for you – we do have a solution for this.